anniequasar/session-summaries/online/meetup192_tim_vscode_git_pyenv_pdm_for_windows.md

 ls .
 ```

-Run VSCode from python-intro directory (from Git Bash or PowerShell or Command Prompt)
+Run VSCode from python-intro directory (from Git Bash or PowerShell or Command Prompt).
+VSCode will inherit environment from where it is started.

 ```bash
 code .